This page documents how to get the GeniePy boilerplate up and running for a new project.

 in the project directory.

-This should run all the database migrations on the test database and then run
+This will run all the database migrations on the test database and then run the